-SUR 272S - Practicum Seminar
+SUR 272S - Practicum Seminar 1 semester credit hours

 This course is taken in conjunction with SUR272.
 Students will learn and collaborate to share perioperative care and experiences while in a clinical setting.
 Upon completion of this course, students will be able to apply to their practice in Surgical Technology.